PoisotLab/ms_network_prediction/manuscript.md

 ### Scale
 We are also currently limited by the the level of biological organisation at which we can describe ecological networks.
 For instance, our understanding of individual based networks [see for example @Araujo2008NetAna; @Tinker2012StrMec] is still in its infancy [@Guimaraes2020StrEco] and acts as a resolution-limit at which we would be able to predict networks.
 On the note of scale, the resolution of environmental (or landscape) data would also limit our ability to predict networks at finer scales, although current trends in e.g. remote sensing would suggest that with time this would become less of a hindrance [@Makiola2020KeyQue].

 Ecosystems are a quintessential complex-adaptive-system [].
-In figure @fig:everything_is_connected, we see the myriad of ways in which processes at different spatial, temporal, and organizational scales influence and respond to one another.
+In figure +@fig:everything_is_connected, we see the myriad of ways in which processes at different spatial, temporal, and organizational scales influence and respond to one another.
-Understanding how the product of these different processes drive the properties of ecosystems especially at different scales remains difficult.
-Working on understanding how these different 'snapshots' are connected and integrating that into future workflows/methods.
+Understanding how the product of these different processes drive the properties of ecosystems, especially at different scales, remains difficult and we should strive to work on methods that will integrate these different 'snapshots'.

 ![](figures/everything_connected_v2.png){#fig:everything_is_connected}